FTSE led higher by commodities stocks, China worries soothed

 Drugmaker Shire was also among the top risers, up 4 percent after its chief executive said that the company could achieve much higher cost savings from its planned $32 billion acquisition of Baxalta than previously expected.

 Goldman said the stock was trading like a bond proxy given the company's relatively stable business model and resilient margins, although valuations were now stretched and at risk from rising interest rates.
-(Editing by Louise Ireland/Hugh Lawson)
+(Editing by Louise Ireland)

 April 13 The controversial Dakota Access Pipeline will begin interstate crude oil delivery on May 14, according to a filing with the U.S. Federal Energy Regulatory Commission.